Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg Sells 77,300 Shares of Stock

-Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 77,300 shares of Facebook stock in a transaction dated Friday, August 6th.
-The stock was sold at an average price of $363.03, for a total value of $28,062,219.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 77,300 shares of the firm’s stock in a transaction dated Monday, August 9th.
+The shares were sold at an average price of $362.39, for a total transaction of $28,012,747.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.

 Mark Zuckerberg also recently made the following trade(s):